LYNCH·LLP

 What the data says.

-Aleksandr Kerzhner maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 250 disposed applications, his pooled allowance rate is 70%, with 174 allowed and 76 abandoned.
-The allowance rate ranges from 39% to 74% across these art units, reflecting variation in outcomes by subject matter within the technology center.
-This pooled figure aggregates the examiner's record across multiple art units and describes his historical disposition of applications in this field.
+Aleksandr Kerzhner maintains a public record across 3 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Over hundreds of decided applications, the examiner's pooled allowance rate is 70%.
+This rate represents the share of applications in the decided category—those allowed or abandoned—and excludes pending applications.
+The allowance rate ranges from 39% to 74% across the examiner's art units, reflecting variation in outcomes by subject area within the technology center.

 // HOW TO READ THESE NUMBERS